Sreejithpr/Costume_rentals/backend/README.md

    - Change port in `application.properties`
    - Kill process using the port: `lsof -ti:8080 | xargs kill`

-4. **SQLite dialect issues:**
+4. **PostgreSQL connection issues:**
-   - Ensure `hibernate-community-dialects` dependency is included
+   - Ensure PostgreSQL service is running
-   - Verify dialect configuration in properties
+   - Verify database credentials and connection URL
+   - Check if database and user exist (run setup-database.sql)

 ### Reset Database
-Delete `costume_rental.db` file and restart the application to reset all data.
+Connect to PostgreSQL and drop/recreate the `costume_rental` database, or run the setup-database.sql script.

 ## 📝 Notes

-- The application uses SQLite for simplicity and portability
+- The application uses PostgreSQL for production-ready data persistence
 - Bills are automatically generated when costumes are returned
 - Late fees are calculated at 50% of daily rental rate per day
 - The system prevents double-booking of costumes automatically